deep-scan/ai_inspector_guide/docs/settings.md

 <br/>

-## C. Mandatory Process Step
+## **C. Mandatory Process Step**
-Open the Mandatory Process step file, see the picture below.
+Open the Mandatory Process step file, see the picture below.<br/>
 Fill up just 1 row for the overal process part number.
-The process is the same as with the Process Steps Settings.
+The process is the same as with the Process Steps Settings.<br/>
 <br/>
 Mandatory process step - example:
 <br/>